youwen5/web/routes/+luminite.typ

   - #in-progress Introspection on the site at build time.
   - #done Integrate metadata system into templating system.
   - #done Component system so site can share common header, footer, nav, etc.
-- #in-progress Figure out how to do metadata...should be able to extract it from Typst source files?
-  - #todo Metadata is now possible, but slow.
-I'm thinking of doing a cache system where we keep a `.json` or `.toml` file that caches extracted metadata in `.luminite` for fast development (and a switch in the code to skip inspecting metadata and trust the cache).
-    - Eventually once we have file-watching hot reload this file will work better.
-But it's faster than multi-second build steps.
-    - Maybe also look into extracting multiple pieces of metadata at once.
-If not possible in Typst CLI, then will have to wait until CLI is replaced by embedding the `typst` create directly.

 = Triage